Cabinet expansion:Ministerial probables meet PM Modi, 43 ministers likely to take oath | Politics

 - India

-The prime minister is expected to bring in young faces and give representation to various social groups and regions in the reshuffle.
+The Prime Minister is expected to bring in young faces and give representation to various social groups and regions in the reshuffle, sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)